-- (a) Unless otherwise permitted by this Regulation, the transport of dangerous goods by air shall be conducted in accordance with Annex 18 to the Chicago Convention as last amended and amplified by the 'Technical instructions for the safe transport of dangerous goods by air' (ICAO Doc 9284-AN/905), including its supplements and any other addenda or corrigenda. - (b) Dangerous goods shall only be transported by an operator approved in accordance with TCAR OPS Part SPA, Subpart G, except when: - (1) they are not subject to the technical instructions in accordance with Part 1 of those instructions; or - (2) they are carried by passengers or crew members, or are in baggage, in accordance with Part 8 of the technical instructions. - (c) An operator shall establish procedures to ensure that all reasonable measures are taken to prevent dangerous goods from being carried on board inadvertently. - (d) The operator shall provide personnel with the necessary information enabling them to carry out their responsibilities, as required by the technical instructions. - (e) The operator shall, in accordance with the technical instructions, report without delay to the CAAT the and the appropriate authority of the State of occurrence in the event of: - (1) any dangerous goods accidents or incidents; - (2) the discovery of undeclared or misdeclared dangerous goods in cargo or mail; or - the finding of dangerous goods carried by passengers or crew members, or in their baggage, when not in accordance with Part 8 of the technical instructions. - (f) The operator shall ensure that passengers are provided with information about dangerous goods in accordance with the technical instructions.

-(g) The operator shall ensure that notices giving information about the transport of dangerous goods are provided at acceptance points for cargo as required by the technical instructions.
+- (a) Unless otherwise permitted by this Regulation, the transport of dangerous goods by air shall be conducted in accordance with Annex 18 to the Chicago Convention as last amended and amplified by the 'Technical instructions for the safe transport of dangerous goods by air' (ICAO Doc 9284- AN/905), including its supplements and any other addenda or corrigenda. - The operator shall conduct in according with the regulation on The Civil Aviation Authority of Thailand No.4 on Transportation of Dangerous Goods by Air - (b) Dangerous goods shall only be transported by an operator approved in accordance with TCAR OPS Part SPA, Subpart G, except when: - (1) they are not subject to the technical instructions in accordance with Part 1 of those instructions; or - (2) they are carried by passengers or crew members, or are in baggage, in accordance with Part 8 of the technical instructions. - (c) An operator shall establish procedures to ensure that all reasonable measures are taken to prevent dangerous goods from being carried on board inadvertently. - (d) The operator shall provide personnel with the necessary information enabling them to carry out their responsibilities, as required by the technical instructions. - (e) The operator shall, in accordance with the technical instructions, report without delay to the CAAT the and the appropriate authority of the State of occurrence in the event of: - (1) any dangerous goods accidents or incidents; - (2) the discovery of undeclared or misdeclared dangerous goods in cargo or mail; or - (3) the finding of dangerous goods carried by passengers or crew members, or in their baggage, when not in accordance with Part 8 of the technical instructions. - (f) The operator shall ensure that passengers are provided with information about dangerous goods in accordance with the technical instructions. - (g) The operator shall ensure that notices giving information about the transport of dangerous goods are provided at acceptance points for cargo as required by the technical instructions.